firebase/geofire-java/README.md

 #### Receiving events for geo queries

-There are 3 kind of events that can occur with a geo query:
+There are 5 kind of events that can occur with a geo query:

 1. **Key Entered**: The location of a key now matches the query criteria
 2. **Key Exited**: The location of a key does not match the query criteria any more
 3. **Key Moved**: The location of a key changed and the location still matches the query criteria
+4. **Query Ready**: All current data has been loaded from the server and all initial events have been fired
+5. **Query Error**: There was an error while performing this query, e.g. a violation of security rules.

 Key entered events will be fired for all keys initially matching the query.
 Key moved and key exited events are guaranteed to be preceded by a key entered event.

+The ready event is fired once the current data has been loaded from the server and the initial key entered events for all keys currently within the query have been fired.
+Note that locations might change while loading the data and key moved and key exited events might therefor still occur before the ready event was fired.
+If the query criteria is updated, the ready event will be fired again once all events for the new query criteria have been fired.
+This includes key exited events for keys that no longer match the query.

 To listen for events you must add a `GeoQueryEventListener` to the `GeoQuery`.
 ```java